 We present empirical evidence that uncovers interesting and significant, both from an economic and statistical point of view, interactions between cycles and growth.
 Our argument is based on two related pieces of evidence.
 First, we show that business cycles cannot be considered as temporary deviations from a trend.
-This observation, largely studied in the literature that has looked at the trendcycle decomposition, can be instrumental in understanding the effects of volatility on growth.
-Under the interpretation presented in this paper, the documented persistence of business cycles is a measure of the effects of volatility on growth.
-The fact that there is a strong positive correlation between persistence of shortterm fluctuations and long-term growth rates contradicts models of business cycles based on small deviations from a steady-state solution of a Solow-type growth model.
-On the other hand, a simple endogenous growth model where business cycles affect growth, can easily replicate this correlation.
+This observation, largely studied in the literature that has looked at the trend-cycle decomposition, can be instrumental in understanding the effects of volatility on growth.
+Under the interpretation presented in this paper, the documented persistence of business cycles is a measure of the effects of business cycles on growth.
+The fact that there is a strong positive correlation between persistence of short-term fluctuations and long-term growth rates contradicts models of business cycles based on small deviations from a steady-state solution of a Solow-type growth model.
+In this paper we show that a simple endogenous growth model where business cycles affect growth, can easily replicate this correlation.